LizzGarleb/LizzGarleb/README.md

 - 👋 Hi, I’m @Lizz3108
-- 👀 I’m interested in programing.
+- 👀 Some of my interest are reading and learning new languages
-- 🌱 I’m currently learning Reponsive Web Design
+- 🌱 I’m currently C

 <!---
 Lizz3108/Lizz3108 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.